xsf/xmpp.org/content/blog/newsletter/2024-06-05-newsletter.md

 ### Updated

-- Version 0.7.0 of XEP-0333 (Displayed Markers)
-  - Change title to "Displayed Markers"
-  - Bring back Service Discovery feature (dg)
-- Version 0.4.1 of XEP-0440 (SASL Channel-Binding Type Capability)
-  - Recommend the usage of tls-exporter over tls-server-end-point (fs)
-- Version 0.2.1 of XEP-0444 (Message Reactions)
+- Version 2.5.0 of XEP-0030 (Service Discovery)
-  - fix grammar and spelling (wb)
+  - Add note about some entities not advertising the  feature. (pep)
-- Version 1.0.1 of XEP-0388 (Extensible SASL Profile)
+- Version 1.34.6 of XEP-0045 (Multi-User Chat)
-  - Fixed typos (md)
+  - Remove contradicting keyword on sending subject in §7.2.2. (pep)

 ### Last Call

 Last calls are issued once everyone seems satisfied with the current XEP status.
 After the Council decides whether the XEP seems ready, the XMPP Editor issues a Last Call for comments.
 The feedback gathered during the Last Call can help improve the XEP before returning it to the Council for advancement to Stable.

-- XEP-0398: User Avatar to vCard-Based Avatars Conversion
+- XEP-0421: Anonymous unique occupant identifiers for MUCs
+- XEP-0440: SASL Channel-Binding Type Capability

 ### Stable

-- Version 1.0.0 of XEP-0386 (Bind 2)
+- Version 1.0.0 of XEP-0398 (User Avatar to vCard-Based Avatars Conversion)
-  - Accept as Stable as per Council Vote from 2024-04-02.
+  - Accept as Stable as per Council Vote from 2024-04-30.
 (XEP Editor (dg))
-- Version 1.0.0 of XEP-0388 (Extensible SASL Profile)
-  - Accept as Stable as per Council Vote from 2024-04-02.
-(XEP Editor (dg))
-- Version 1.0.0 of XEP-0333 (Displayed Markers)
-  - Accept as Stable as per Council Vote from 2024-04-17.
-(XEP Editor (dg))
-- Version 1.0.0 of XEP-0334 (Message Processing Hints)
-  - Accept as Stable as per Council Vote from 2024-04-17 (XEP Editor (dg))

 ### Deprecated